HectorCastelli/website/src/content/blog/why-devs-think-pms-suck.md

 ## The rise of planners

 When brick-and-mortar companies first discovered the power of computing they saw the opportunity to leverage software for the only thing that matters to companies: making more money.
-By leveraging this sleepless machination capable to pushing data to all corners of the world, locality was no longer a problem.
+By leveraging this sleepless machination capable of pushing data to all corners of the world, locality was no longer a problem.
 Automating repetitive tasks, running business at all hours, and even scaling operations across the globe became within reach.
 It is in this gold-rush of information that the software development lifecycle practices and tools we use today originated.

 One of the constants is, to the surprise of none, the search for ways to make software in a cost-effective way.
 Nowadays, the common wisdom to achieve this goal is to rely on a variety of roles and disciplines that collaborate together to make software.
 One such role, whose sole responsibility is keeping the flow of work unimpeded, is the "planner".
 You may know them as Product/Programme/Project managers, SCRUM masters, or "that person with the Gantt chart".
 Regardless of the name, they are the ones that usually guide the efforts of others.